wwq5-code/TEMU/README.md

-# TEMU
+#

-# TEMU: Towards Evaluating Machine Unlearning
+# Towards Evaluating Machine Unlearning
 ## Overview
 This repository is the official implementation of TEMU, and the corresponding paper is under review.